mole99/ml_nlc/README.md

 ### ReferenceImplementation

 *main.py* loads the weights of an already trained network in .json format and runs the Neural Network in pure Python.
 Only dense layers are supported as of now.

-Alternatively network inference can also be calculated with fixed point arithmetic.
-Use either *quantization.py* or *quantization2.py* for that.

 ### QuantizationScheme